 - Download the map, open it in single-player 1.12 and carefully load all the chunks of the build;

 - Then launch 1.13+ single player and open the world to convert chunks from 1.12 to 1.13+;

 - Again carefully load all the chunks of the build and make sure everything is ok;

-If this is not an option for you or seems like a lot of work you can try to update the server to 1.13+ right after you pasted the schematic and skip all the downloading and single player converting but this is not 100% guaranteed to work properly with every server software out there/in the future (Spigot, CraftBukkit, TacoSpigot, etc.).
+If this is not an option for you or seems like a lot of work you can try to update the server to 1.16+(the version you need) right after you pasted the schematic on 1.12 server and skip all the downloading and single player converting but this is not 100% guaranteed to work properly with every server software out there/in the future (Spigot, CraftBukkit, TacoSpigot, etc.).